-When students complete Java 2, they’ll be able to:
+When students complete Intermediate Java, they will be able to:

 - Model real-world objects using Object-Oriented Programming and the Java programming language.

-- Understand when to use OOP concepts like inheritance, composition, polymorphism, and interfaces.
+- Use OOP concepts like inheritance, composition, polymorphism, and interfaces when designing Java programs

 - Create practical applications and games that use OOP to organize the major software components.

 These courses must be completed before Java 2: